shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/polygon-peer-to-peer-payment-dapp-part-1.md

 This tutorial will learn how to create a Peer-to-Peer payment dApp and deploy our smart contract on Polygon Network.
 We will first create an ERC20 token smart contract and use this token in our payment dApp to send to other addresses.

-This is a two-part tutorial.
-In the first part, we will learn how to send payment in one token, and in the second part, we will learn how to add other tokens to our payment dApp.
+This is part one of a two-part tutorial.
+In this part, we will learn how to send payments using a single token.
+The second part will cover how to add other tokens to our payment dApp.

 This is what the dApp we will be creating looks like: